 There are several myths about Motijheel too, but pictorially it has nothing much to offer.
 In recent times an Eco Park named “Mothijheel Park” has come out in the vicinity.
 If a general tourist interested to visit the Eco Park, then only going to Motijheel is justified.
 Otherwise if one is not inclined towards history no point coming here.

 On the way back a country boat ride takes the visitor to the family grave of Nawab Siraj-Ud-Daulah at Khosbagh on the western side of Bhagirathi.
 Khosbagh is very well maintained and one feels very peaceful.
-The grave of Siraj and his wife Lutf-un-nisa remains side by side in a very plain and simple manner inside a mausoleum.
-Nearby is the grave of Siraj’s grandfather – Nawab Alivardi Khan.
+The grave of Siraj and his wife Lutf-un-nisa are there in a very plain and simple manner inside a mausoleum.
+Also inside this mausoleum is the grave of Siraj’s grandfather – Nawab Alivardi Khan.

 Dahapara Dham and Kiriteshwari Temple.

 Within a distance of 8 km North of Khosbagh is the Religious Dahapara Dham and the famed Kiriteshwari Temple.
 The Temple is flat roofed one with a dome shaped pinnacle.
 It is famous because it is one of 51 Pithasthanas where the Kirit (the crown) of the goddess Sati said to have fallen.
 There are two chrachala temples in his vicinity as well a ruined temple too.

 Dahapara Dham is the birthplace of Saint Jagatbandhu Sundar.
 Born in 1871, he is believed to be reincarnation of Krishna as an avatar.
 There is a beautiful Temple at the Ashrama of the saint.
 For Religious minded tourists at Murshidabad a visit to these two places is a must.